Which social networks have helped you build the strongest community around your blog so far?

-When one of my blog posts from n0tSEO.com got shared on Kingged a few months ago, I saw a spike in traffic to the post and several wonderful comments being posted, so this community is currently number one on the list for my upcoming blogging projects.
+When one of my blog posts n0tSEO (now rebranded into IAWSEO) got syndicated on Kingged in 2015, I saw a spike in traffic to the post and several wonderful comments being posted, which immediately made Kingged the number one platform for my blogging projects.

 I have used DeviantART to promote my content several times over the years, either to my community of Watchers (followers) through Journal entries and polls, or via Deviations (submissions).

 Aside from blog posts, I also promoted a short story on DeviantART by posting an excerpt and then linking to the page on my website where readers could read the entire story and leave a critique.
 Traffic and comments on my story (and my blog posts) was substantial, especially up to 7 days after I submitted my Deviation.

 Like Kingged, InfoBarrel is a community that encourages its users to post helpful content and helps them boost traffic and earn a passive income.

 The range of topics you can write about is wide, but the most interesting networking tool on this community is the possibility to vote, share and discuss content other users posted, thus creating new opportunities to grow your network of blogger contacts.

 Philip Turner of Time Money Problem shares his experience with InfoBarrel—

 I used to use InfoBarrel.com the forum as a networking tool, and felt the same [as MBU – Author's note] about the people there.
 I also found great paying jobs there as well.

 4. GNU Social